dasalebr/terraform-azurerm-secure-for-cloud/README.md

 ## Permissions

 - Threat Detection feature requires `Contributor` subscritpion-level role user assignment
     - For AD diagnostic `Security Administrator` role must be granted to at Organizational level.
+Requirement from Microsoft: https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics#prerequisites

       Otherwise, it can be disabled setting `deploy_active_directory=false` on all examples
 - For scanning, an App (with its Service Principal) is required to be created in the ActiveDirectory, to enable